 “Of course it would be welcome if other countries also do the same,” he said.
 “There is always more to do.”

-Britain, France and the United States launched the first salvos against the regime on March 19, after the United Nations authorised military action to stop Kadhafi from harming the population after he put down anti-government protests.
+Britain, France and the United States launched the first salvos against the regime after the United Nations authorised military action to stop Kadhafi from harming the population with a violent crackdown on anti-government protests.

 After NATO took over, the United States pulled its combat jets from the frontline last week, leaving the bombing to European and Canadian allies as it withdrew into a support role by providing surveillance and refuelling planes.